CICE programs are hiring!

 If you have questions or concerns about internships or your site, please contact CICE.
 We are here to help!

 Cal State Fullerton will not tolerate acts of discrimination or harassment based upon Protected Classes, or related retaliation against or by any employee or student.
-For information, contacts, complaints and procedures please see the Human Resources, Diversity and Inclusion Discrimination/Harassment site.
+For information, contacts, complaints and procedures please see the C SUF Title IX and Gender Equity pages.